-For the past three months, I have been commuting to work on my ebike every day.
-With my trusty RadMini, I conquer Seattle's notorious hills and ride confidently through its urban landscape.
+For years, I've used my ebike to commute to work.
+With my trusty RadCity 5 Plus, I conquer Seattle's notorious hills and ride confidently through its urban landscape.

 Going from driving every day, and parking blocks away, to becoming a first-time bike commuter, was cause for a crash course in, well, not crashing ... amongst other things.
 In celebration of National Bike Month this May, I wanted to share what I learned to show that you too can make the shift to biking to work.